Does CLIP Know My Face?

 \section{Conclusion}

-We have introduced a new type of privacy attack on multi-modal image-text models, called identity inference attack (IDIA).
-Through several experiments, we have demonstrated that using images and the name of the people, an attacker can predict with very high accuracy whether a person was used to train the model, to which (s)he has black-box access.
-Specifically, our evaluation on models trained on the LAION-400M dataset has shown that even models trained on 400 million data points and generalized well enough to achieve a zero-shot accuracy of more than 60\% on the ImageNet validation dataset still leak information.
-Our experiments on the CC3M dataset have shown that because of the very low false-positive rate, the adversary can be confident in the results of the attack, causing privacy leakage even if the identity appeared as few as only a single time in a training set of 2.8 million images-text pairs.

-Our experimental results suggest that posing the right questions, an attacker can extract sensitive information about the training data of a multi-modal system and that there might exist a trade-off between the ``emergent'' abilities of a machine learning model and privacy.
+In this paper, we have introduced a new type of privacy attack on multi-modal vision-language models, called Identity Inference Attack (IDIA), to assess information leakage of trained models.
+Through several large-scale experiments, we have demonstrated that with closed-box access to the model, a set of images and the name of individuals, an adversary can predict with very high accuracy whether facial images of a person were in the training data.
+Due to a low false-positive rate, the attack can be used by individuals to check whether their images were used to train a model without their consent.
+Specifically, our evaluation of models trained on the LAION-400M dataset has shown that even models trained on 400 million data points, still leak information about individuals only appearing less than 25 times in the dataset.
+This demonstrates that by posing the right questions, sensitive information about the training data of multi-modal vision-language models can be extracted, suggesting that there is a trade-off between the “emergent” abilities of a model and the privacy of training data.